JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

 I thought any traffic spike would immediately be handled by autoscaling.
 Suddenly receiving 20k requests per second within a minute?
 My service would scale up immediately, handle those requests, and then quickly scale down!
-I had two invalid assumptions here:
+I had three invalid assumptions here:

 **"Autoscaling would kick in within a second."** This isn't true.
 Autoscaling usually kicks in within _minutes_.
 And usually you don't want autoscaling to be